 Welcome to dingus.dk

 On these pages I write a bit about my various electronics/computer projects and other fun stuff.
-I started writing in Danish on this website, but since I am mostly getting response from non Danish readers, I am going to switch to English.
-I am not going to translate all the older posts on the website, so use google translate and see if it makes sense.
+I started writing in Danish on this website, but since I am mostly getting response from non Danish readers, I am going to switch to English for all newer posts.
+Older posts are not being translated, but use google translate and see if it makes sense.
 It you want to contact me see the about

 I get many questions about if/when some specific feature is comming to the IHC integration for Home Assistant.
 Must of these are regarding configflow/unique id on entites, and related stuff.
 (And I will soon have a new version with configflow ready for testing)